Cloufield/CTGCatalog/Sumstats/README.md

 ## From Individual Studies

-Check the data availability and urls in the paper.
+Check the data availability and URLs in the paper.

 For example, Program in Complex Trait Genomics, IMB, The University of Queensland.